 Introduction

-According to the OSHA Act, every employer has a legal obligation to furnish a place of employment free from known hazards.
-Learn how to develop an effective proactive safety management system using time-tested methods that have proven successful in all organizations.
+According to the OSHA Act, every employer is legally obligated to provide a workplace that is free from known hazards.
+This course will teach you how to create an effective, proactive safety management system using methods that have been successful across various organizations.

 This course discusses the following elements of a successful safety management system: